SalimSalimi/VueJsCourse/README.md

 We can access data, methods and computed properties from another instance or just on JavaScript code by using a variable that we assigned to the VueJs Instance.
 Example: ```vm1 = new Vue.. vm1.title = "changed"```. \
 **IMPORTANT:** We can not create new properties dynamically, only properties created with the instance are considered as a property.

+### ref property
+ref property is like a directive used to select HTML elements (instead of using vanilla JS with document.getElement).
+We give a name to the ref and access it everywhere using $.
+Example: `this.$refs.buttonName.innerText = "text"`;

 ## Binding Data
 Basically, to show any data with VueJs on HTML, we have to use ``{{ data }}`` to do so.
 But, to bind data into an HTML element attribute (like href on a).
 We can not use like : `` <a href="{{link}}">.
 It will consider like a normal string.
 Instead of this, VueJs provides a directive called v:bind.
 To achieve this, we have to do so and without {{}}:\